top of page

 Artist Statement

 How do we reconcile with the ghosts of our past and envision a livable future in a world that keeps ending?
 Invoking Korean shamanic rituals and folk mythologies, my work summons the forces and agents that have shaped intergenerational pain and resilience in a speculative space.
-In that space, I cast poignantly charged images and strange voices of potential transformation like potent spells.
+In that space, I cast haunting images and voices like potent spells.
 Animate objects, unnamed heroines, hungry spirits, and mythical beings are called upon in allegorical narratives and magical arrangements to summon a vision of fantastic fissures in patriarchal, colonial, and materialist oppressions.
-Together, I attempt to counter-conjure a palpable presence of what has been repressed and erased from the dominant social consciousness in my work.
+Together, my work attempts to counter-conjure a palpable presence of what has been repressed and erased from the dominant social consciousness.
 Working primarily in installation and research-based forms of inquiry, my practice approaches narratives, places, and bodies through a mode of listening—sometimes literal, often figurative—rather than through representation.
 In the absence of illustrative explanation, spectral presences arrive as vapor, superimposed images, ritual traces, and sonic resonance.

 Biography

-Yunjin La-mei Woo is an interdisciplinary artist and writer whose work engages contagion, haunting, and spiritual mediation across installation, sound, video, performance, and research in both visual and written forms.
-Her practice explores how histories of gendered labor, colonial violence, and inherited stigma shape human and beyond-human relationality by tracing how images of the infectious, insane, or supernatural intersect with issues of power, gender, class, and ethnicity.
+Yunjin La-mei Woo is an interdisciplinary artist and writer whose work engages contagion, haunting, and spiritual mediation through installation, sound, video, performance, and writing.
+Her practice explores how histories of gendered labor, colonial violence, and inherited stigma shape human and beyond-human relationality by tracing images of the infectious, insane, or supernatural.
 Holding the fantastic and the mundane as intertwined, she pays special attention to the everyday as a politically charged site where dominant ideology is not only affectively felt but also infected by visions of alterity and unruly presence.
 In this inquiry, she approaches mediation, divination, and possession not as deviations from the norm but as other ways of knowing and sensing the world.

 Lineage Biography